Image fusion is the process of combining information of interest in two or more images of a scene into a single highly

 represent bands 1, 2, 3, 4, 5, and 7 of a Landsat TM image, and image (g) shows fusion of these bands.

 Fig. 1. (a)-(f) Bands 1, 2, 3, 4, 5, and 7 of a Landsat TM image.
 These images are courtesy of NASA. (g) Details in

-Image fusion techniques assume that the given images are already registered.
-In many situations, this assumption does
+Image fusion techniques assume that the provided images are already registered.
+In many situations, this assumption

-not hold and the images need to be registered before they can be fused.
+does not hold and the images need to be registered before fusing them.
 In the following, an example of multi-exposure

-image fusion is given where the images are not registered.
-In this example, first, the images are registered and then, the
+and multi-focus image fusion is given where the images are not registered.
+First, the images are registered and then

-Fig. 2. (a) - (e) Five images obtained by a hand-held camera at five different exposure levels. (f) The fused image.
+Fig. 2. (a) - (4) Four images obtained by a hand-held camera at different exposure and focus levels. (f) The fused

-First, images (b) - (e) are registered to image (a).
-The registered images are then fused to obtain image (f).
+image.
+First, images (b) - (d) are registered to image (a).
+Then, the registered images are fused to create image (e).